 Follow these four simple steps to food safety:

-- Separate: Don’t cross-contaminate.
-Raw meat, poultry and seafood can contain dangerous bacteria.
-As a result, keep these foods separate from vegetables, fruits, breads and other foods that are already prepared for eating.
+- Raw meat, poultry, and seafood can contain dangerous bacteria.
+As a result, keep these foods separate from vegetables, fruits, bread, and other foods that are already prepared for eating.

 - Chill: Refrigerate or freeze perishables, including ready-to-eat foods, within two hours.